-a) The Licensee must submit to the EPA's Regional Manager Operations - Metropolitan Infrastructure a draft Report ("Draft Report"), being a report prepared by the Expert (and their team) covering all of the matters described in conditions E1.3-E1.9, six months after the Expert is engaged (condition E1.2 d). b) The Licensee must ensure the Draft Report is updated to address any comments made by the EPA. c) The Licensee must submit to the EPA's Regional Manager Operations - Metropolitan Infrastructure the final Report one month after the EPA's comments have been provided (condition E1.10 b).
+a) The Licensee must submit to the EPA's Regional Manager Operations - Metropolitan Infrastructure a draft Report ("Draft Report"), being a report prepared by the Expert (and their team) covering all of the matters described in conditions E1.3-E1.9, six months after the Expert is engaged (condition E1.2 d).

+b) The Licensee must ensure the Draft Report is updated to address any comments made by the EPA.

+c) The Licensee must submit to the EPA's Regional Manager Operations - Metropolitan Infrastructure the final a) The Licensee must submit an Implementation Plan to the EPA's Regional Manager Operations -Metropolitan Infrastructure by no later than three months after acceptance of the final Report by the EPA (condition E1.10 c).